Sidebar to the article Wrongful Convictions and DNA Exonerations: Understanding the Role of Forensic Science

 Overall, the listening sessions revealed that, currently, there is no systematic response to the needs of original victims and exonerees of wrongful convictions.
 The services offered to original crime victims are inadequate and do not address the revictimization often experienced during the exoneration process.
 For exonerees, there are really no services available, except for those provided to formerly incarcerated individuals re-entering society.
 Not only are these insufficient, but they are also inappropriate.

 Although substantial attention has been devoted to determining the causes of wrongful convictions, there has been limited focus on what happens to victims and exonerees when exonerations occur.
-To address this gap in knowledge, NIJ has commissioned a special report and a mini-documentary on wrongful convictions.
-The special report describes in detail the themes from the listening sessions and policy recommendations derived from them.
+To address this gap in knowledge, NIJ has commissioned a mini-documentary on wrongful convictions.
 The mini-documentary gave some of the victim and exoneree participants a chance to share their stories with the public.
-NIJ will release the mini-documentary as a companion to the special report.

 About This Article